-The 2009 to 2011 forecast has been prepared based on the 2008 preliminary results.
-Changes to final audited 2008 results may affect the 2009 to 2011 forecast.
+The 2009 to 2011 forecast has been prepared based on the 2009 outlook at the end of the second quarter.
+Changes to 2009 results may affect the 2010 and 2011 forecast.

 Costs accrued for environmental remediation are based on investigations performed to-date of site contamination and assume remediation to standards currently in effect.
 Costs could increase as the extent of contamination is verified or as future remediation standards and costs may be higher.